 A successful lighting plan is built in layers:

-Natural Light is the most prized.
+And, of course, Natural Light is the most prized.
 Great architecture is designed to maximize natural light, connecting the home to the outside world and enhancing the well-being of its occupants.

 Color is a powerful tool that can instantly change the entire feeling of a space.
 It has a deep impact on our psychology and can be used to make a room feel calmer, more energetic, larger, or more intimate.